Alison Review

 For an additional payment at the end of your course, you can receive an official Alison certificate/diploma to showcase to future employers.
 You can include these on your CV, social media profiles, and even in job applications.

 Alison currently offers three types of certificates: digital, physical, and framed.
-While the digital copy is available immediately after purchasing, the physical certificate is officially branded (and shipping is free!).
+While the digital copy is available immediately after purchase, the physical certificate is officially branded (and shipping is free!).

-If you choose not to opt for an official certificate, you can still share your Learner Record/Learner Achievement Verification, which is available through your dashboard.
+If you choose not to opt for an official certificate, you can still share your Learner Record/Learner Achievement Verification, made available through your dashboard.
 So, if you’re taking a hobbyist or strictly skills-based course, it might not be worth it to buy a certificate.

 However, for Alison’s diploma courses (particularly vocational), I think even a digital copy is well worth the purchase and puts you in good stead amongst other job candidates.